reinhart1010/nix/docs/en/common/adb-reverse.md

 ---
 # adb reverse

-Android Debug Bridge Reverse: reverse socket connections from an Android emulator instance or connected Android devices.
+Reverse socket connections from a connected Android device or emulator.
 More information: <https://developer.android.com/tools/adb>.

 - List all reverse socket connections from emulators and devices: